saifobeidat/saifobeidat.com/content/blog/article.md

 ### The problem

-The `$fetch` causes to have 2 requests, one on the server and one on client, this is actully by design, as `$fetch` doesn't transfer the data from server to client, so it needs to do the two requests to make sure that your Vue compoentn's data is retrieved again.
+Using $fetch causes two requests: one on the server and one on the client.
+This is by design, as $fetch doesn't transfer data from the server to the client, so it needs to make two requests to ensure the Vue component's data is retrieved again.

 ::Quot
 [Ref:](https://nuxt.com/docs/api/utils/dollarfetch)